 Five lessons that Marvel Studios’ Disney+ shows need to learn from the Marvel Netflix series

-When WandaVision debuts on 15 January, this Disney+ Original won’t just kick off Phase Four of the Marvel Cinematic Universe – it’ll also mark the first time that Marvel Studios has taken full creative control over a TV show set in the MCU.
-See, until now, shows connected to the MCU such as Agents of S.H.I.E.L.D., Runaways and (*shudder*) Inhumans have been co-produced with the likes of ABC Studios and managed by Marvel Television (which was its own separate entity until October 2019, when it officially became part of Marvel Studios proper).
+When Disney+ Original WandaVision debuts on 15 January, it won’t just kick off Phase Four of the Marvel Cinematic Universe.
+It’ll also mark the first time Marvel Studios has taken full creative control over a TV show set in the MCU.
+Until now, shows connected to the MCU – such as Agents of S.H.I.E.L.D., Runaways, and (shudder) Inhumans – have been co-produced with the likes of ABC Studios and managed by Marvel Television (its own separate entity until October 2019, when it officially became part of Marvel Studios proper).

-The upshot of this is that WandaVision and fellow Disney+ Originals Loki, The Falcon and the Winter Soldier, What If…?, Ms. Marvel, and Hawkeye will likely take their storytelling cues more directly from the MCU movies that spawned them – which doesn’t mean that Marvel Studios should completely ignore its existing library of shows.
-Indeed, there are plenty of lessons that the showrunners of Marvel Studios’ Disney+ shows could learn from these past efforts – especially from what could arguably be considered their closest counterparts: Netflix series Daredevil, Jessica Jones, Iron Fist, The Defenders and The Punisher.
+The upshot of this is that WandaVision and fellow Disney+ Originals Loki, The Falcon and the Winter Soldier, What If…?, Ms. Marvel, and Hawkeye will likely take their storytelling cues more directly from the MCU movies that spawned them.
+But that doesn’t mean Marvel Studios should completely ignore its existing library of shows.
+Indeed, there are plenty of lessons that the showrunners of Marvel Studios’ Disney+ shows can learn from these past efforts – especially Netflix’s Daredevil, Jessica Jones, Iron Fist, The Defenders, and The Punisher.

 Lesson #1: Don’t pad out the stories